The-Dozer-Project/ben-design/docs/01-philosophy.md

 ## Human Boundaries Are Architectural

-Ben assumes human fallibility while under operational pressue.
+Ben assumes human fallibility while under operational pressure.
 Governance and safety are enforced through system architecture.

 ## Refusal as a Feature